harshvardhaniimi/personal-website/content/project/2023-04-09-gpt-chatbot/index.Rmd

     ![](images/Screenshot%202023-04-09%20at%203.05.11%20AM.png)

 3. Obtain OpenAI API keys from <https://platform.openai.com/account/api-keys> and place them in the Python script called `openai_keys_user.py`.
+(The benefit of keeping keys in a separate file is that you can share the app without its keys.)

 4. Navigate to the directory where you downloaded the repository.
 You can use `cd path/to/folder` for this.